Tanz0rz/haxe-fmod/README.md

 ```Haxe
 DebugMessages //Bool: Enables console output for internal FMOD API calls (can be helpful if things aren't working)
 ```

+## HTML5 Builds

+For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD engine a chance to fully load.
+See the [EZPlatformer example project](./example-project/EZPlatformer/source) for a demonstration of how to handle this.
+The `Main.hx` file loads the startup scene, waits for FMOD to initialize, then starts the game.

 ## FMOD Studio Project Configuration